727800350/note/cs/debug.md

 - break function: Place a breakpoint at start of the specified function
 - break linenumber: Place a breakpoint at line, relative to current source file
 - break filename:linenumber: Place a breakpoint at the specified line within the specified source file
 - break fn if expression: Stop at the breakpoint, only if expression  evaluates to true.
-Expression is any valid C expression, evaluated within current stack frame when hitting the breakpoint.
 - disable breaknum: Disable/enable breakpoint identified by breaknum..
 - enable breaknum: Disable/enable breakpoint identified by breaknum..
 - delete breaknum: Delete the breakpoint identified by breaknum
 - commands breaknum: Specify commands to be executed when breaknum is reached.
-The commands can be any list of C statements or gdb commands.
-This can be useful to fix code on-the-fly in the debugger without re-compiling
 - cont: Continue a program that has been stopped

 ## Examining Stack
 The runtime stack is like a "trail of breadcrumbs" in a program; each time a function call is made, a "crumb is dropped" (an RT stack frame is pushed).
 When a return from a function occurs, the corresponding RT stack frame is popped and discarded.

-**gdb assigns numbers to stack frames counting from zero** for the innermost (currently executing) frame
+gdb assigns numbers to stack frames counting from zero for the innermost (currently executing) frame

 - backtrace: Show stack frames, useful to find the calling sequence that produced a crash.
 - frame framenumber: Start examining the frame with framenumber.
 	This does not change the execution context, but allows to examine variables for a different frame.  每个函数调用在堆栈中称为一帧
 - down: Select and print stack frame called by this one.
 - up: Select and print stack frame that called this one
 - info args: Show the argument variables of current stack frame.
 - info locals: Show the local variables of current stack frame.
 - where: 输出堆栈中函数的调用记录,最近调用的在最前面输出

 ## Examining source files